MikeAleksa/solidity-hello-world/README.md

 # Solidity Hello World

-A "Hello, World" example Solidity program using Go for unit testing in a containerized development environment.
+A "Hello, World" example Solidity contract using Go for unit testing in a containerized development environment.

 ---